 What You’ll Need

-Here is what you will need to make this delicious whipped feta dip.
+Here is what you will need to make this delicious whipped feta.
 Full measurements are in the recipe card below.

-- Sour cream – you can use full-fat or light sour cream, alternatively unsweetened Greek yoghurt, which will be a little tangier.
+- Sour cream – you can use full-fat or light sour cream, alternatively unsweetened Greek yogurt, which will be a little tangier.

 - Tomatoes – cherry tomatoes or small grape tomatoes are best as they are much sweeter and easier for scooping a couple of pieces with the dip.